United Black Family Scholarship Foundation

 UBFSF Bilal Tahlib Ali

-Web Director
+James Ewing | Web Development Director

-James Ewing is project management director with proven technical abilities and an eye for design.
+James Ewing is a project management director with proven technical abilities and an eye for design.
 He realized his passion for art late in life when he picked up a charcoal pencil and started drawing his first piece.
 He eventually produced a gallery exhibit under the pseudonym ShadedHues.
 This love of art guided his professional life by igniting a talent for web development.

 Using his knowledge of frontend and backend development skills, James implements the latest coding languages and frameworks to translate beauty into code and create unique websites for organizations like the United Black Family Scholarship Foundation.
 He continues web development on a freelance basis and joined UBFSF to assist in delivering its invaluable services and opportunities on the web.